abilandz/PH8124/Lecture_7/Lecture_7.md

 echo "Hi "there""
 Hi there # no quotes in the printout
 ```
-However, we can escape the special meaning of two inner-most quotes, and they will show up in the printout:
+However, we can escape the special meaning of two inner-most quotes, and then they will show up in the printout:
 ```bash
 echo "Hi \"there\""
 Hi "there"